 In fact, research has shown that noisy office is one of the top reasons that cause unhappiness and loss of productivity among white-collar workers.

-This is where a great pair of headphones will come in handy.
+This is where a great pair of headphones for work will come in handy.

 Not all headphones are suitable for office workers.
 For example, open-back headphones, such as the Phillips X2 Fidelio, leak sounds as the ear cups are not closed.
 However, there are no one-size-fits-all headphones for all office workers.
 Everyone will have different circumstances that require a different type of headphones.